opencog/link-grammar/debug/README.md

 Debugging and STDIO streams
 ---------------------------
-Messages at severity Warning and higher (i.e. also Error and Fatal) are printed to `stderr`.
-The other severities (at Info and below, i.e also
+Messages at severity Info and higher (i.e. also Warning, Error and Fatal) are printed to `stderr`.
+The other severities (at Debug and below, i.e also
-Debug, Trace and None) are printed to `stdout`.
+Trace and None) are printed to `stdout`.
 The rational is that debugging messages, in order to be useful, need to appear along with the regular output of the program, while errors are exceptional and need to stand out when `link-parser`s `stdout` is redirected to a file.